james-t-larson/neutral-times-api/taskell.md

 - Integrate with some kind of plagarism checker
     > Need to make sure that these are effective.
     > Can use the responses from this as a way to train the assistant with fine tuning.

+## To Do

+- Write tests for the Article model
+- Write ArticleGenerationService tests.
+Should be an integration test
+- Create Feature Spec, use github docs?
+- Github actions should build on merge to main
+- Link taskell and the github project
+- Implment Basic authentication if toggled on. use env vars
 - Check if the sources are real.
 Use fine tuning. and the Fact checker to train the assistant
 - The default route is broken
 - Update api dog